anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 A pledge in initiator mode should listen for announcement messages as described in {{Section 4.1 of !RFC8995}}.
 Upon discovery of a potential registrar, it initiates the bootstrapping to that registrar.
-At the same time (so as to avoid the Slowloris-attack described in {{!RFC8995}}), it SHOULD also respond to the triggers for responder mode described in this document.
+At the same time (so as to avoid the Slowloris-like attack described in {{!RFC8995}}), it SHOULD also respond to the triggers for responder mode described in this document.

 Once a pledge with combined functionality has been bootstrapped, it MAY act as client for enrollment of further certificates needed, e.g., using the enrollment protocol of choice.
 If it still acts as server, the defined BRSKI-PRM endpoints to trigger a Pledge Enroll-Request (PER) or to provide an Enroll-Response can be used for further certificates.